MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

        ```

     1. Close and save the file.
-    1. Launch the administrator's utility and [restart the back-end](admin-utility.md#startstop).
+    1. Launch the administrator's utility and [restart the compute node](admin-utility.md#startstop).
-    1. Repeat on each back-end.
+    1. Repeat on each compute node.